kamijoseph/enigma-sha256-machine/README.md

 Enigma-Sim is a Python-based emulator of the legendary WWII Enigma machine — enhanced with SHA-256 encrypted settings to modernize its cryptographic principles.
-Built for education, fun, and to show off in your portfolio.
+Built for education, and for fun

 ## 🕰️ A Brief History